SeiryuZ/HemeWeb/proposal/README.md

 ## Output

-This project will create two outputs that HemeLB project will use.
+This project will create two outputs that HemeLB will use.
+They are:

-First, a working HemeWeb prototype that enable running HemeLB simulation to run on cloud.
-Second, a usability document that HemeLB project will use to further the development.
-HemeLB will use these two outputs as the basis of future improvement on HemeLB workflow.
+1. Working HemeWeb prototype

+    I will develop the prototype in three phases, divided based on the functionalities.
+In each phase, the prototype will work as a standalone application just fine.
+With each iteration, I will add more functions to the prototype.
+The next section, work plan, will add more details on how I will develop the prototype.

+2. HemeWeb usability guideline

+    In the future, HemeWeb can be the interface for doctors to run simulations.
+This means that HemeWeb will need further improvement to be ready for general use.
+Future development can use the work done in this project as a basis for usability feature.
+Thus, I will create a usability document derived from the analysis done in this project.